 - Peanut Butter: For this recipe, use shelf-stable creamy peanut butter, not refrigerated or crunchy peanut butter for best results.

 - Butter: When it comes to baking, use unsalted butter to control the sodium content.
 For this recipe, you also want your butter to be at room temperature.
 It will help the butter and peanut butter combine smoothly.

 - Chocolate: This recipe calls for semi-sweet chocolate, but feel free to use dark chocolate or milk chocolate.
 For more uniform melting, use chocolate chips or chopped chocolate bars.

-- Coconut Oil: This is an optional ingredient, but adding a bit of coconut oil to your melted chocolate, it will make the chocolate easier to work with and helps the chocolate solidify.
+- Coconut Oil: This is an optional ingredient, but adding a bit of coconut oil to your melted chocolate, will make the chocolate easier to work with and help the chocolate solidify.